Adham El Idrissi

-Adham El Idrissi (born 17 March 1997) is a Dutch professional footballer who plays as a winger for Greek Football League club Kalamata.
+Adham El Idrissi (born 17 March 1997) is a Dutch professional footballer who plays as a winger for Differdange in Luxembourg.

 He has been likened to former AFC Ajax player Luis Suarez due to their similar style of play.

-Club career
+Career

 El Idrissi is a youth exponent from AFC Ajax.
 He made his professional debut at Jong Ajax on 8 August 2016 in an Eerste Divisie game against FC Emmen.
 In January 2017 El Idrissi was released, has yet to sign with a new club.

 Personal life

 Born in the Netherlands, El Idrissi is of Moroccan descent.
-He is a youth international for the Netherlands.
+He is a former youth international for the Netherlands.